1936 Alabama Crimson Tide football team: Awards

 After the season, James Nesbit and Arthur "Tarzan" White selected to various 1936 College Football All-America Teams.

-NFL Draft
+NFL draft

-Several players that were varsity lettermen from the 1936 squad were drafted into the National Football League (NFL) between the 1937 and 1939 drafts.
+Several players who were varsity lettermen from the 1936 squad were drafted into the National Football League (NFL) between the 1937 and 1939 drafts.
 These players included the following:

 Personnel

-The 1936 coaching staff included former player Bear Bryant in his first year at a coaching position.
+The 1936 coaching staff included former player Bear Bryant in his first year in a coaching position.
 Bryant came back to Alabama after serving as an assistant coach at Union for their spring practices in early 1936.
 He later went on to serve as head coach at Maryland, Kentucky, Texas A&M and at Alabama.
 During his career Bryant won 323 games, appeared in 29 bowl games, won 15 conference championships and six national championships.